MarionRichez/Dev-Tools-List/ToolsList.md

 - [Create beautiful images of your code](https://ray.so/) - Turn your code into beautiful images.
 Choose from a range of syntax colors, hide or show the background, and toggle between a dark and light window.
 - [Freebies.ByPeople | Comercial use freebies for designers and developers](https://freebies.bypeople.com/) - A selection of free-for-comercial-use resources for designers and developers, conveniently collected and categorized in one place.
 - [Illustrations | unDraw](https://undraw.co/illustrations) - The design project with open-source illustrations for any idea you can imagine and create.
 Create beautiful websites, products and applications with your color, for free.
+- [GitHub Profile Readme Generator](https://rahuldkjain.github.io/gh-profile-readme-generator/) - Prettify your github profile using this amazing readme generator.
+- [flowchart.fun](https://flowchart.fun/) - Create flowcharts and directed graphs from structured text.
+Export an svg, jpg, or png.
+Share them with a read-only link.
+Great for mind maps, flowcharts, process diagrams, and workflows.
+- [iconify.pro](https://www.iconify.pro/fr) - Create a whole set of app icons with one click.
+- [Type Scale Clamp Generator](https://maximeroudier.com/typeScaleClampGenerator/) - This is a type scale generator using clamp() css property.
+- [Meta Tags — Preview, Edit and Generate](https://metatags.io/) - With Meta Tags you can edit and experiment with your content then preview how your webpage will look on Google, Facebook, Twitter and more!
+- [BGJar](https://bgjar.com/) - Free svg background generator for your websites, blogs and app.
+- [Git Command Explorer](https://gitexplorer.com/) - Find the right commands you need without digging through the web.
+- [Limus](https://limus.netlify.app/) - Look at your screenshot at different angles.

 [Back to menu](#tools-list)